zahaby/intro-llm-rag/usecase-2/get_weather.md

     messages=[
         {
             "role": "system",
-            "content": "Today is 17 April 2024,You are a function calling LLM that Book an event on the calendar at the provided datetime in ISO format with the provided period. if the provided period is not intger set the default period to 1"
+            "content": "Today is 17 April 2024,You are a function calling LLM that get the weather info at the provided datetime in ISO format with the provided period in a given location. if the provided period is not intger set the default period to 1"
         },
         {
             "role": "user",